-Truck Stops: What You Need To Know About Your Home Away From Home
+Truck Stops: A Trucker's Home Away From Home

 It was late morning, and the truckers filed through the Pilot Travel Center door, one after another.
 They were from Wisconsin, Kentucky, Canada, Michigan.
 Their trucks outside held everything from meat and toys to milk products, paper rolls, tobacco, alcohol, and auto parts.